 The standard hourly rate for engraving/copying work is $40 per hour.

 When a project description is submitted to me via email, I will look over the description and estimate the amount of time I believe it will take to complete the project.
 As soon as I am able, I will respond with a quote based on my hourly estimation (though I may respond with follow-up questions prior to giving a quote).
 Some things that can increase the amount of estimated hours the project will take to complete include the length of the piece(s) to be engraved, the density of the score, the complexity of the notation, and the number of instruments.

 The quoted price is the maximum amount that the project will cost to complete, and if the project takes less time than estimated, the final cost will reflect the change in hours.
 However, though it is possible that the final cost may be less than quoted, please expect to pay the full quoted price since it is rare that projects take less time than quoted.
 Also, with exception to a change in project parameters, the quoted price will not be higher than what is initially quoted if it takes longer than estimated.**

-Half of the quoted price will be due at the start of the project via PayPal, and the other half will be due when the project is completed (if the project takes less time than estimated, the change will be reflected in the cost of the second payment).
+Half of the quoted price will be due at the start of the project via PayPal or check, and the other half will be due when the project is completed (if the project takes less time than estimated, the change will be reflected in the cost of the second payment).

 NOTATION SOFTWARE USED

 The main two notation software programs that I use are Finale and Sibelius.

 If there is a preference for which program is used in the project, please include that information in our initial discussions.
 If the project requires the editing of existing Finale or Sibelius files, please also include the program version in which each file was created (i.e. Sibelius 7, Sibelius 6, Finale 2014, Finale 2012, etc.).